Confederate Rolling Stock Production

 NA, RRB 2-23-64 Sims insists on detailed men to allow the reopening of a car factory in Petersburg

 NA, RRB 2-27-64 Sims recommends the Government build cars and keep in good condition 200 for its most pressing needs.
-Says Wadley disposed of all cars previously owned by the Government to the various railroads (probably in the late winter of 1863)
+Says Wadley disposed of all cars previously owned by the Government to the various railroads (probably in the Spring of 1863)

 LVA, TRED 3-15-64 Sims trying to get parts to build 225 cars

-NA, RRB 3-21-64 Sims gets a man appointed Captain to assist him in the production of the 225 cars
+NA, RRB 3-21-64 Sims Capt Raoul appointed to assist him in the production of the 225 cars

 NA, MG 3-29-64 Manassas Gap RR Superintendent was trying to get help from Sims to build 70 to 100 cars